ewth/modify-mautic/README.md

 in serialised strings, it was something of a process to manually retrieve, unserialise, modify, reserialise, store.
 As any programmer would understand, an better process was required.

-Excuse the horrible aesthetics, this was created rather quickly to get the job done - function over form.
+Excuse the horrible aesthetics, this was created rather quickly to get the job done &mdash; function over form.

 **Only** works with MySQL.